 Although the contractor is responsible for the project, a homeowner should check on job progress a few times per week, and at least once a week together with the contractor or project manager.
 When the contractor is there to walk the job with you, it’s your opportunity to ask questions and address concerns.

-It’s also important to walk the job alone in order to view the project progress and take your time looking carefully at the quality of the work and the functionality of the space.
+It’s also important to walk the job alone in order to view the project’s progress and take your time looking carefully at the quality of the work and the functionality of the space.
 It’s also a good idea to drop by during the middle of the day unannounced…just to ensure a full crew is working daily.

-In addition to these regular reviews, you will also continually have other tasks come up during the project that require your attention.
+In addition to these regular reviews, you will also continually have other tasks come up during the project that requires your attention.
 Issues will arise with the materials you choose that will require you to shop for replacement items.
 The contractor will find issues on the job that require you to weigh your options and decide between various solutions.

 When it comes to finding a reputable contractor for your project – GreatBuildz is simplifying the contractor search.
 GreatBuildz is a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable, thoroughly screened Los Angeles general contractors and provides project support from start to finish.